deevdz/final-project/README.md

 #### Typography

-Research was carried out on complimentary fonts and [Poppins](https://fonts.google.com/specimen/Poppins) and [Prata](https://fonts.google.com/specimen/Prata) were chosen for the site.
+Research was carried out on complementary fonts and [Poppins](https://fonts.google.com/specimen/Poppins) and [Prata](https://fonts.google.com/specimen/Prata) were chosen for the site.

 #### Colour Scheme and Logo